 Let me use my own life as an example.

 At this moment in my life (today, writing, on a Saturday morning) I am as happy as I have ever been.
 This place that I am living in, this moment of awareness, is my own inner joy.
 There are plenty of things that are not quite right in my world, but I’m content in this process of life.
 I have set my intentions towards positive and right action.
 Everything flows along that direction in my life.
 But it’s not an unconscious flowing.
 I am in continuous course correction along this path.
 I skirt depression, hunger, loneliness, sadness.
 I embrace unpleasant tasks with the holistic view of how these things fit in my life.

-Here are a few of the things I notice in this moment, writing to you:
+Here are a few of the things I notice at this moment, writing to you:

 - I am pleasantly satiated by a nice New York City breakfast

 - I have had a sufficient amount of coffee

 - I am aware of a painful lump on my left thigh that gives me a bit of concern and has me placing a call to my PCP in Austin for a referral here in NYC